adrocic/Breakout-Blast/README.md

 ```
 ## How to Play

+Press **Enter** on the animated title screen to start a new game.
+The menu features background music and simple animations.

 Spacebar to pause the game!

+When you win or lose, press **R** to restart.

 1. Use the left and right arrow keys or the A and D keys to move the paddle horizontally (or use your mouse).